-Full one-piece wetsuit made of 7.5 mm stretch panels.
+Full-body one-piece wetsuit with 7.5 mm stretch panels.
 The 7 mm neoprene foam is covered with nylon on both sides.

 Neoprene distribution: 100% stretch neoprene, smooth cuffs and ankles to keep water out.

-A thin layer of water enters through the zipper and gets trapped between your body and the wetsuit, creating a thermal barrier.
+A thin layer of water enters through the zipper and gets trapped between your body and the diving suit, creating a thermal barrier.